 However, at the current rate of investment, we will never be able to catch up with the rate of deterioration of our system.
-For instance, at the current rate, it will take us 150 years to replace the bridges currently due for replacement, but those bridge replacements are projected to only have a 100-year life span.

-- Complete construction projects on time and on budget. - Purchase new and rehabilitate existing railcars and locomotives to reduce the average age of the fleet. - Maintain favorable comparisons in RTA's performance measure evaluations. - Complete initial Transit Asset Management Plan. - Complete Station Optimization Study.
+- Complete construction projects on time and on budget. - Purchase new and rehabilitate existing railcars and locomotives to reduce environmental pollution and the average age of the fleet. - Maintain favorable comparisons in RTA's performance measure evaluations. - Complete initial Transit Asset Management Plan. - Complete Station Optimization Study.